4E-xcodings/Data-Structures-and-Algorithms-in-Java-6th-edition/README.md

 # Data-Structures-and-Algorithms-in-Java-6th-edition
 Solutions and Answers for the book's questions.

-Here you'll find some plausible solutions for the book's questions.
-Althought all of it was coded by me i don't want to pretend that it should be the definitive or the best solutions, just a key point to help you develop your own.
+Here you'll find some, not all, plausible solutions for the book's questions.
+Hope it serve as a key point to help you develop your own solutions.

 About the solutions i just used what was coverded at each chapter.
-There are easy ways to solve almost of those questions with the use of java API.
+There are differnt approach to solve almost of those questions, mainly with the use of java API.

 Good coding!